gem/oq-engine/doc/effective-realizations.rst

 The concept of effective realizations
 ==============================================

-The management of the logic trees is the most complex thing in the OpenQuake libraries.
+The management of the logic trees is the most complicated thing in the OpenQuake libraries.
 The issue is that it is necessary to manage them in an efficient way, by avoiding redundant computation and storage, otherwise the engine will not be able to cope with large computations.